ReturnHelper/return-request-api-docs/source/Notification.rst

 -------------------------

 - client need to provide endpoint to us setup.
-- The client receive message must need to send respone success code to us.
+- The client receive message must need to send response success code to us.
-- If client receive message no respone success code, will trigger retry mechanism (max 10 times).
+- If client receive message no response success code, will trigger retry mechanism (max 10 times).
 - The notification have one header and one body to composition.

-**Notification respone header**
+**Notification response header**

 - The signature is Use SHA256 HMAC to sign the data to byte array, than use ToBase64String convert to string.